kzambrow/CS554-FinalProject/README.md

 and the server and client will run

-if for some reason concurrently is not working, please cd into the server folder and npm install cd back into the root, then cd into the client folder and npm install
+if for some reason concurrently is not working, please cd into the server folder and run "npm install", then cd back into the root, then cd into the client folder and run "npm install", then you should be able to cd back into the root and "npm start". if the "npm start" still has issues due to concurrently not working, please cd into both the server and client and run "npm start" in both of them.